 The principal risk to which non-trading portfolios are exposed is the risk of loss from fluctuations in the future cash flows or fair values of financial instruments due to changes in market interest rates.
 Interest rate risk is managed principally through monitoring interest rate gaps and by having preapproved limits for repricing bands.
 The Board authorizes the interest rate gap limits that are sufficient to support the normal operational requirements.
 ALRMCO is the monitoring body for compliance with these limits and is assisted by the Risk Management Department in its day-to-day monitoring activities.
 A daily report of the mismatch on asset and liability positions against the respective gap limits is reviewed by the Head of Risk Management Department and regularly submitted to the Board.
-A summary of the Bank's interest rate gap position is included in note 26.

 The management of interest rate risk against interest rate gap limits is supplemented by monitoring the sensitivity of the Bank's financial assets and liabilities to the interest rate movements.
-The Bank performs a sensitivity analysis on a monthly basis to assess the effect of a hypothetical interest rate movement across the yield curves on both sides of the balance sheet.
+The Bank performs a sensitivity analysis on a monthly basis to assess the effect of a hypothetical interest rate movement across the yield curves on both sides of the statement of financial position.
 Sensitivity limits are set to control the Bank's interest rate risk exposure under both earnings and economic value perspectives.
 The results of the interest rate sensitivity analysis are reported to ALRMCO and the Board on a regular basis.